lpietan/GenoMLizer/README.md

    input.csv                  -      Input CSV file
    output.csv                 -      Output CSV file
    allele_factorization       -      Integer value of 0/1.
 A value of 0 encodes all allele variables as numeric.
 A value of 1 encodes all allele variables as factor.
    ACC_threshold              -      Numeric value between 0 and 1 (recommended value >= majority class accuracy).
-Accuracy trheshold for decision tree model.
+Accuracy threshold for decision tree model.
 Setting value equal to 1 will set the accuracy threshold the the majority class accuracy of the input dataset. number_of_variables        -      Integer value, sets the number of variables to include in the intermidiate datasets number_of_iterations       -      Integer value, sets the number of time to filter through the initial input dataset seed                       -      Integer value, set seed for reproducible output